Joint M.A. with Women's, Gender, and Sexuality Studies

 One cross-listed women's, gender, and sexuality studies course in a department other than the English Department.

 A reading knowledge of a language other than English with evident relevance to intended field of student or to professional commitments must be demonstrated by passing a written translation examination.
 The completion of the language requirement at another university does not exempt the student from the Brandeis requirement.
-Terminal MA candidates who are native speakers of a language other than English are exempt from the requirement.
+MA candidates who are native speakers of a language other than English are exempt from the requirement.

 Joint MA Paper Requirement